wh0isdsmith/ephemera-codex/functional-requirements.md

 The website's content will be organized into the following main sections:

 *   **Landing Page (GregOS Boot Screen):** The initial point of entry.
 *   **Dashboard:** Provides an overview and access to other sections.
 *   **Narrative Logs (INT3RN4L_3RR0R_ST0RY):** Contains the core narrative chapters.
 *   **GregOS System Files:** Allows exploration of the simulated GregOS file system.
 *   **Project Amoratus Schematics:** Presents the technical details of Project Amoratus.
 *   **Ethical Considerations:** Explores the ethical and philosophical implications of the project.

 ## 5. Technical Specifications

 *   **Development Environment:** Bolt
-*   **Frontend Framework:** [Choose one: React, Vue.js, or Svelte]
+*   **Frontend Framework:** React
-*   **Styling:** [Choose one: CSS Modules, styled-components, or Tailwind CSS]
+*   **Styling:** Tailwind CSS
-*   **State Management (if needed):** [Choose one: Redux, Vuex, Context API, or Svelte Stores]
+*   **State Management:** Context API with useReducer
 *   **AI Assistants:**
     *   **Google Gemini:** Used for architectural guidance, problem-solving, and understanding the project's context.
     *   **GitHub Copilot:** Used for code completion, implementation, and generating code snippets.
 *   **Version Control (Optional):** If using Bolt's GitHub integration, Git will be used for version control.
 *   **Data Storage:** Data persistence (if required for user customization or other features) will be handled within the limitations of the Bolt environment.

 ## 6. Visual Design and UI Guidelines

 *   **Thematic Consistency:** The visual design should reflect the themes of technology, emotion, and fragmentation present throughout the project.
 *   **Color Palette:** A color palette that evokes Greg's emotional state and the different facets of the project (e.g., blues and grays for technology, warmer tones for memories, muted colors for grief) should be used.
 Consider using CSS variables for easy theming.
 *   **Typography:** Choose typefaces that are both readable and evocative of the project's tone (e.g., monospace for code, a humanist sans-serif for narrative text).
 *   **Subtle Animations and Transitions:** Use subtle animations to enhance interactivity and guide the user's attention, but avoid overwhelming or distracting animations.
 *   **Responsiveness:** The UI should adapt seamlessly to different screen sizes.
 *   **Accessibility:** Adhere to WCAG guidelines to ensure the website is accessible to users with disabilities.